grafana/writers-toolkit/docs/sources/write/image-guidelines/index.md

 - Use lowercase letters in filenames, always.
 - Use dashes between words; don't use spaces or underscores.
 - Don't type special characters or punctuation marks in a filename except for periods in product version numbers.
 For example: `grafana-9.2.release.png`.
-- Don’t use abbreviations that may cause issues with localization.
+- Don't use abbreviations that may cause issues with localization.
   - For example, spell out `database` instead of using `db`.
-  - When in doubt, don’t use an abbreviation.
+  - When in doubt, don't use an abbreviation.

 <table>
   <thead>